jaspector

 • Town Office / Selectmen (phone)

-Do I need a building permit in Town of Randolph, NH?
+01 Do I need a building permit in Randolph, NH?

 Any construction, extension, relocation, or demolition of structures; pools; manufactured homes; external wood boilers; wind systems; solar panels; exterior signs; alterations changing use, exterior dimensions, materials, or unit count.

-How do I apply for a building permit in Town of Randolph, NH?
+02 How do I apply for a building permit in Randolph, NH?

-How long does it take to get a building permit in Town of Randolph, NH?
+03 How long does it take to get a building permit in Randolph, NH?

-Typical processing time is Up to one month (Board meets 2nd and 4th Monday).
+Building permit processing times in Randolph, NH typically run Up to one month (Board meets 2nd and 4th Monday).
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Randolph, NH?
+04 What work is exempt from building permits in Randolph, NH?

+Not all construction work requires a permit in Randolph, NH.
 The following work is generally exempt: Painting; Cleaning; Decorative-only changes; Basic repairs; Replacement of roofs, siding, sheds, or fences in their original location and footprint; Temporary dumpsters or storage containers removed within 30 days after construction/demolition ends.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Randolph, NH?
+05 How do I schedule a building inspection in Randolph, NH?